Wonders of the World: Recent lists

-Following in the tradition of the classical list, modern people and organisations have made their own lists of wonderful things, both ancient and modern, natural and artificial.
+Following in the tradition of the classical list, modern people and organizations have made their own lists of wonderful things, both ancient and modern, natural and artificial.
 Some of the most notable lists are presented below.

 American Society of Civil Engineers

 In 1994, the American Society of Civil Engineers compiled a list of Seven Wonders of the Modern World, paying tribute to the "greatest civil engineering achievements of the 20th century".

 USA Todays New Seven Wonders

-In November 2006, the American national newspaper USA Today and the American television show Good Morning America revealed a list of the "New Seven Wonders", both natural and man-made, as chosen by six judges.
+In November 2006, the American national newspaper USA Today and the American television show Good Morning America revealed a list of the "New Seven Wonders", both natural and human-made, as chosen by six judges.
 The Grand Canyon was added as an eighth wonder on November 24, 2006, in response to viewer feedback.

 Seven Natural Wonders of the World

-Similar to the other lists of wonders, there is no consensus on a list of seven natural wonders of the world, and there has been debate over how large such a list should be.
+Similar to the other lists of wonders, there is no consensus on a list of seven natural wonders of the world.
 One of many existing versions of this list was compiled by CNN in 1997: